-Avoid smoking within your home.
+In order to keep your indoor air quality at satisfying levels, avoid smoking within your home.
 The smoke from tobacco or other smoking products can circulate within the home and affect the overall quality of air.
 Keeping your home tidy will reduce the amount of dust and pollen that lives inside, especially if you have pets.
 Their hair travels around the house clogging your filters and circulating into the air everyone breathes, and the collection of hair could be detrimental to the quality of air.

 Take our indoor air quality quiz to find out how clean the air is inside your home!
 We are happy to help you take the next step toward breathing fresh air.

 What Are the Regional and Commercial HVAC Equipment Testing Standards?

 Effective January 1, 2023, the U.S. Department of Energy (DOE) will update its efficiency and testing standards for residential and commercial HVAC equipment.
 All regulatory changes will differ by product type and region.
 Since the updated standards will result in price increases across all HVAC contractors, now is the time to buy the equipment you need for your home or business.

 The minimum efficiency standards for residential and commercial air conditioners and heat pumps manufactured after January 1, 2023, will increase.
 This change will increase production efficiency and national energy savings while decreasing national energy consumption.

 All split-system air conditioners, split-system heat pumps, and packaged units manufactured after January 1, 2023, must meet the updated standards.
 However, split-system air conditioners, split-system heat pumps, and packaged units manufactured before January 1, 2023, can be installed indefinitely.
 The efficiency rating for air conditioners will increase from 13 SEER to 15 SEER in these regions.